UtterSense/Simple-Graphics/README.md

    Graph 3 illustrates the display of a signal generated in real time from a signal generator,passing through a high pass filter, and sent by an Arduino Uno via UART to a Raspberry Pi.
 The display connected to the Raspberry Pi shows this graph varying in real time.
-The display is useful as an additional oscilloscope tool for analysing various signals on the development board.
+The display is useful as an additional oscilloscope tool for analysing various signals on prototype development boards.

 #### Graph 3
 ![Graph 3](images/trace.png)